nasa/DdsJs/README.md

 ## Workspace Preparation

 The DDS.js package works best when used in conjunction with the CMake.js (https://www.npmjs.com/package/cmake-js) NPM package.
 A typical DDS.js enabled add-on would have the following files in its project root directory:

 *  `CMakeLists.txt`: CMake file containing the build instructions for the add-on.
 *  `package.json`: JSON file that describes the NodeJS add-on.
 *  `index.js`: Top-level, or "main", JavaScript file for the add-on.
 *  **IDL File**: The DDS IDL file describing the data types to use in the add-on.

 In order for users of the add-on to be able to re-compile the source files, the `package.json` file must contain an `install` script fragment that calls `cmake-js compile`, as well as contain dependencies on `cmake-js` and (highly recommended) `bindings`.

 Refer to the `examples` directory in the source distribution in order to glean what the typical Node.js add-on package source tree should look like.
+In it, there is a very simple IDL file that will serve as the basis for the examples that follow:

+    module HostMonitor {

+    typedef string<256> HostNameType;

+    struct OverallInformation {
+        HostNameType hostName;
+        float cpuUtilization;
+        float memoryUtilization;
+    };

+    };

+An excellent idea for exploring **DDS.js** is to copy the contents of the `examples` directory onto a different location, thus any experimentation does not affect the **DDS.js** source area.

 ## Building Node.js Add-on

 After the aforementioned files are created, the command `cmake-js build` should build the add-on.

 ## Distributing the Add-on